 - Hazardous material response

-Fire Chief Gary Reese, leads the Kansas City Fire Department consisting of 34 fire stations which are organized into seven battalions.
+Interim Fire Chief, Donna Maize, leads the Kansas City Fire Department consisting of 34 fire stations which are organized into seven battalions.
 The uniformed portion of the department is segmented into six bureaus each which is managed by a Deputy Chief.